-As a user’s application is progressed, real time and template driven notifications are sent via the GOV.UK NOTIFY service to the customer based upon the preference they set when applying.
-Where the customer has yet to make a payment, they are automatically notified using GOV.UK NOTIFY and when they make the payment in our novel self serve function they do so using the GOV.UK PAY service.
+As a user’s application is progressed, real-time and template driven notifications are sent via the GOV.UK NOTIFY service to the customer based upon the preference they set when applying.
+Where the customer has yet to make a payment, they are automatically notified using GOV.UK NOTIFY and when they make the payment in our novel self-serve function they do so using the GOV.UK PAY service.

 It might not seem like it but standardisation drives innovation.

-It would be much less likely for a software company (like us) to offer the intelligent status updates and payment functions in the Blue Badge platform if we had to integrate to 10 systems across different councils.
-Having standards mean the best ideas win and something we should strive for.
+It would be much less likely for a software company (like us) to offer the intelligent status updates and payment functions in the Blue Badge platform if we had to integrate to ten systems across different councils.
+Having standards mean the best ideas win and is something we should strive for.

 During a hackathon, one of the things that was heavily requested by users was the ability for citizens to report issues on a map.
 Indeed, by the end of the day we had a prototype created.

-As they say location matters and we felt this was an important function to add to eDesigner as a part of the personalisation strategy we have in our digital services.
+As they say, location matters and we felt this was an important function to add to eDesigner as a part of the personalisation strategy we have in our digital services.
 That is to say, the new Map functionality within eDesigner is very cool but is just one element of our strategy to provide personalisation around a user’s location.

 In our quest to provide common functions irrespective of service, we have now provided a function to enable non-technical users to embed a map into an online form and a common way to allow citizens reporting issues to: